DavidRC-Projects/Joint-Effort/README.md

 ### Automated Testing

-- lighthouse in Google Chrome DevTools to analyse my website's performance, accessibility, best practices and SEO.
+- Lighthouse in Google Chrome DevTools to analyse my website's performance, accessibility, best practices and SEO.

-- [pythontutor](https://pythontutor.com/javascript.html#mode=edit) to visually debug JavaScript code.
+- [Pythontutor](https://pythontutor.com/javascript.html#mode=edit) to visually debug JavaScript code.

 See [TESTING.md](TESTING.md) for more details of lighthouse testing and fixes.